-- Whether you or other vehicle occupant’s suffered severe injuries
+- Were you or other vehicle occupants severely injured?

 Advantages of Having Legal Representation

 No lawyer can guarantee a specific outcome.
 However, we have a proven and successful track record that spans 30 years.
 We want you to know that your claim is in good hands so you can focus on your recovery.
-We are dedicated to protecting your best interests throughout the legal process.
-This could include:
+We are dedicated to protecting your best interests throughout the legal process, which could include:

 - Thoroughly investigating the accident scene